 The proactive strategy is to get monthly health reports and a complete PLM system health check semi-annually.
 Through this method, many bugs and faults that have not yet caused problems for end-users can be resolved to avoid downtime or delays.
-There are two essential parts of a health check: load-testing and benchmarking.
+There are two essential parts of a health check: load testing and benchmarking.
 These measures allow maintenance experts to identify the issues and provide detailed reports and solutions.

 The process of load testing involves running PLM at full capacity and testing out all the different modules through rigorous tasks.
 This process helps identify hidden issues by assessing your PLM’s capability to run each function.

-This is done by modifying load testing scripts to emulate customer scenarios and identifying the issues.
+This is done by modifying load-testing scripts to emulate customer scenarios and identifying the issues.
 Customized load testing enables a more realistic situation and uncovers bugs and problems that arise only in those situations.
 Therefore, this method is more accurate and saves costs by eliminating unnecessary bug fixes.

 Comparing your performance to industry standards is essential to gauge an estimate of your PLM’s standing.
-A load test alone is not enough to know whether your oracle agile PLM is in good enough shape to keep you at par with competitors.
+A load test alone is not enough to know whether your oracle agile PLM is in good enough shape to keep you on par with competitors.

 Benchmarking answers vital questions such as if an upgrade is required, the crucial hardware requirements, and the capacity to improve.

-Benefits of a PLM Health Check:
+Benefits of a PLM Health Check

 We have vaguely mentioned above how a health check enables businesses to continue processes as usual and reveals underlying problems.
 In this section, let’s go over the advantages of implementing PLM health checks regularly in detail.